-1 Introduction
+1. Introduction

-Distributed Virtual Environments (DVEs) are computer-generated virtual world where multiple geographically distributed users can assume virtual representatives (or avatars) to concurrently interact with each other [SZ99] [SKH01].
-Examples of DVEs include early DARPA SIMNET and DIS systems [MT95] as well as currently booming Massively Multiplayer Online Games (MMOGs).
+Distributed Virtual Environments (DVEs) are computer-generated virtual world where multiple geographically distributed users can assume virtual representatives (or avatars) to concurrently interact with each other [7-8].
+Examples of DVEs include early DARPA SIMNET and DIS systems [6] as well as currently booming Massively Multiplayer Online Games (MMOGs) [9].
 For some DVEs with a great deal of concurrent users, such as MMOGs, traditional client/server (C/S) architecture may have the problem of scalability due to the limitation of server resources.
-To increase the scalability, several recent approaches [HCC06], [KS03], [KAM04], [MKMA04] utilize peer-to-peer (P2P) architecture as the foundation of DVEs.
+To increase the scalability, several recent approaches [2-5] utilize peer-to-peer (P2P) architecture as the foundation of DVEs.
 Such P2P DVEs can potentially achieve high scalability with an extremely large number of users (e.g. over one million) by distributing the server load to all participants.

-One fundamental problem of DVEs is to keep consistency, such as user-state consistency, event-ordering consistency, etc. In this paper, we focus on neighborship consistency for P2P DVEs.
-Each node (user or avatar) in a DVE has and area of interest (AOI), which is usually a disk-shape area centered on the node.
-All the nodes in a node's AOI is said to be its neighbors.
+One fundamental problem of DVEs is to keep consistency, such as user-state consistency, eventordering consistency, etc. In this paper, we focus on neighborship consistency for P2P DVEs.
+Each node (user or avatar) in a DVE has and area of interest (AOI), which is usually a disk-shaped area centered on the node.
+All the nodes in a node's AOI are said to be its neighbors.
 A node should be aware of the existence and variations of all its neighbors.
 Therefore, we should keep as high as possible the neighborship consistency, which is defined to be the ratio between known neighbors and actual neighbors.
 Low neighborship consistency may make a node miss some events within its AOI, which in turn may make the DVE work abnormally.

-In traditional DVEs of the client/server (C/S) architecture, keep high neighborship consistency is trivial because all user states in the system are maintained by a centralized server (or server cluster).
+In traditional DVEs of the client/server (C/S) architecture, keeping high neighborship consistency is trivial because all user states in the system are maintained by a centralized server (or server cluster).
 In P2P DVEs, all states are maintained by participating nodes.
 It is thus harder to keep high neighborship consistency.
-Papers [KAM04], [KS03], [MKMA04] and [HCC06] propose mechanisms trying to achieve high neighborship consistency in P2P DVEs.
-Among them, the mechanism based on Voronoi-based Overlay Network (VON) [HCC06] has the best neighborship consistency and comparably low control overhead and latency.
+Papers in [2-5] propose mechanisms trying to achieve high neighborship consistency in P2P DVEs.
+Among them, the mechanism based on Voronoi-based Overlay Network (VON) [2] has the best neighborship consistency and comparably low control overhead and latency.